The Auto-Enrolment Plan Defined

 If you receive less than €10,000 per year, but above €6,240, your boss won’t have to enroll you in their pension scheme automatically.
 Nonetheless, if you ask to become a part of it, your boss won’t have the grounds to refuse your plea and must make the pension contributions on your behalf.

 Auto Enrolment Minimum Contributions

-Both you and your boss have to make contributions into your occupational pension, and the minimum contribution rate does apply.
-As a boss, you’ll have to contribute in at least 5% of your yearly ‘qualifying remunerations’, which includes a 1% tax relief from the HMRC (Her Majesty’s Revenue Customs).
+Both you and your boss have to make contributions to your occupational pension, and the minimum contribution rate does apply.
+As a boss, you’ll have to contribute at least 5% of your yearly ‘qualifying remunerations’, which includes a 1% tax relief from the HMRC2 (Her Majesty’s Revenue Customs).
 Your employer has to contribute at least 3% of your yearly ‘qualifying incomes’ into your workplace pension.

 The best part:

 The Auto Enrolment qualifying remunerations are the earnings that one makes between €6,240 and a maximum limit of €50,000 according to the 2020/21 financial year.
 It’s still not clear if the Auto Enrolment pension rates will continue increasing soon.
 Nonetheless, both you and your boss can contribute more than the least Auto Enrolment rates.
 Therefore, it’s wise if you considered remunerating more.

 How to Transfer An Auto Enrolment Scheme

 Life happens, and change is inevitable.
 Therefore, when you switch from one workplace to another, you’ll no longer be enrolled in your already set up workplace pension scheme, and your boss won’t have to make any contributions to it.
 Depending on the regulations surrounding your pension plan, you might still be able to contribute to your retirement scheme.
 You can also opt to move the pension savings you’ve built into your next personal or workplace pension.